Key Takeaways

 Step 7: Conduct a Nationwide Search

 If your business has ambitions beyond the borders of your state, consider a nationwide search.
 This is particularly important if your business operates in an industry with a national reach.
-The Secretary of State offices in other states can help you identify potential conflicts.
+Other states’ Secretary of State offices can help you identify potential conflicts.

 If you plan to register your LLC soon but haven’t finalized all the paperwork, some states allow you to reserve a business name for a specific period.
 By doing so, you can prevent others from registering the same name while you attempt to form your LLC.